maty0609/devwks-intro-to-cd/workshop/04-blue-green-deployment.md

 kubectl apply -f chuck-norris-app-ingress.yaml
 ```

-You can check in Consul dashboard if you go to `http://localhost:8500` under services/ingress-demo and upstreams.
+You can check in Consul dashboard under Services and `ingress-demo` service and upstreams.

 ![Untitled](./images/consul-chuck-app.png)

 ## Moving traffic from version 1 to version 2
 We have everything in place so we can start steering the traffic from version 1 to version 2.
 If you remember we have defined the split 90:10.
 90% of the traffic will be redirected to version 1 and 10% of the traffic will be redirected to version 2.

-We will start with port forwarding of our ingress port so we will be able to access the application via `ingress-demo` ingress listening on the port 8080:
+We will start with port forwarding of our Consul ingress so we will be able to access the application via `ingress-demo` listening on the port 8080:
 ```bash
 kubectl port-forward service/consul-ingress-demo 8083:8080 -n consul
 ```

 Let's generate HTTP requests to see what version is getting hit.
-We will start sending HTTP requests in the loop with `curl`:
+Open the new terminal tab and let's start sending HTTP requests in the loop with `curl`:
 ```bash
 for ((i=0; i<=100000; i++)); do
     curl -v --silent -H "Host: chuck-norris-app.ingress.dc1.consul:8080" "http://localhost:8083" 2>&1 | grep Version
 done
 ```

-You can see that most of the time version 1 got hit and version 2 only feew times.
+You can see that most of the time version 1 got hit and only few times version 2.
 It proves that everything is working in approximately 90:10 ratio.

 Go to your Grafana dashboard.
 You should see that most of the requests are hitting version 1 and only small portion version 2.

 ![Untitled](./images/grafana-app-v1.png)

-Now let’s steer more traffic to version 2.
+We are looking good so now let’s steer more traffic to version 2.
 We will need to modify service splitter.
 Let’s modify it with `nano`:
 ```bash
 nano chuck-norris-app-service-splitter.yaml
 ```